UHMC/module-4-lab-culmination/README.md

     * If you are on Windows, you will need to also edit the `truffle-config.js` file in the HelloEthereum directory.
 Specifically, find and uncomment the block beginning with `development: {` to declare the host and port for our blockchain.
 The port number should match the one shown by ganache-cli in the other terminal or command prompt, but it is most likely already correct with a value of 8545.
 7. Deploy.
 In the terminal or command prompt, run the following command:
     * truffle migrate
+8. Observe the results of your deployed contract in both terminals.

 ## Credits
 Dr. Debasis Bhattacharya